bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 #### PageObject constructors ####

-Each Page class will extend PageObject class, and so, calling it's constructors.
+Each Page class will extend PageObject class, and so, calling its constructors.

 ##### Check for presence of an element on opening #####
 Most of the time, you will call this constructor who is provided an element to check for presence.
 If 'myElement' is not present when page opens, then test fails